fluttercommunity/get_it/README.md

 Additionally you can register asynchronous Singletons which means Singletons that have an initialization that requires async function calls.
 To be able to control such asynchronous start-up behaviour GetIt supports mechanisms to ensure the correct initialization sequence.

-You create an Singleton with an asynchronous creation function
+You create a Singleton with an asynchronous creation function

 ```Dart
   void registerSingletonAsync<T>(FactoryFuncAsync<T> factoryfunc,